Q: What is a travel hack?

 Gadget bag.
 I have a little soft bag that zips open and in it I keep one power adapter plug, all my chargers (laptop, phone, camera), memory sticks and if I’m speaking anywhere it’ll have my clicker for presentations and connector cables.
 It’s pretty much always ready to go.
 I pack this in my cabin bag with my multiboard – and slippers!

 My toilet bag!

-I am an overpacker when it comes to toiletries because I HATE being sick or even just under the weather when I’m travelling, so I typically have a remedy for just about everything.
+I am an overpacker when it comes to toiletries because I HATE being sick or even just under the weather when I’m travelling, so I typically have medication and a remedy for just about everything.
 But my essentials are:

 Eye drops.
 I try not to use them everyday, but there is nothing that makes you feel (and look) worn out like red eyes.
 Especially if you are meeting with people or even presenting to a room, as I sometimes do.
 Clear, bright eyes hide a multitude of sins!